Pedda Manushulu (1954 film)

 Pedda Manushulu was commercially successful.
 It was the first Telugu film to win the National Film Award.
-The film proved K. V. Reddy's capability in directing not only fantasy and mythological films, but also social dramas.
+The film demonstrated K. V. Reddy's ability in directing not only fantasy and mythological films, but also social dramas.
 The film became a trendsetter for many later films with a similar theme.
-It showed that those who are considered Pedda Manushulu by the society are corrupt.
+It showed that those who are considered Pedda Manushulu by the society may be corrupt.
 After the film's release, the term Pedda Manushulu had negative connotations in Telugu culture for a long time.